MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --minadapteroverlap length

-	In single-end mode, reads are only trimmed if the overlap between read and the adapter is at least X bases long, not counting ambiguous nucleotides (N); this is independent of the ``--minalignmentlength`` when using ``--merge``, allowing a conservative selection of putative complete inserts in single-end mode, while ensuring that all possible adapter contamination is trimmed.
-The default is 0.
+	In single-end mode, reads are only trimmed if the overlap between read and the adapter is at least X bases long, not counting ambiguous nucleotides (N).
+Defaults to 0.

 .. option:: --mm mismatchrate